jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/faq/index.md

 33\.
 What happens if I do not consider something a vulnerability?

-Within `ASM` there is a comment section.
+Within `ARM` there is a comment section.
 A client company can post its reasons for believing a vulnerability finding is not valid.
 Our experts and all other project members can then interface and discuss the relative merits of the vulnerability finding as well as the validity of